sageteamorg/django-sage-streaming/README.md

-# Django Sage Streaming
+# Django SAGE Streaming

-#### django-sage-streaming is a package based on Django Web Framework & Django Rest Framework for video streaming.
+django-sage-streaming is a package based on Django Web Framework & Django Rest Framework for video streaming.
+We made this package in Django so that everyone can easily stream videos.

+## What is streaming?

+Streaming is a method of viewing a video or listening to audio content without actually downloading the media files.
+Streaming performance can be improved, and buffering time is reduced if the files' owner uses a CDN.
+Streaming is real-time, and it's more efficient than downloading media files.
+If a video file is downloaded, a copy of the entire file is saved onto a device's hard drive, and the video cannot play until the entire file finishes downloading.
+If it's streamed instead, the browser plays the video without actually copying and saving it.
+The video loads a little bit instead of the entire file loading at once and the information that the browser loads is not saved locally.

+Think of the difference between a lake and a stream: Both contain water, and a stream may contain just as much water as a lake; the difference is that with a stream, the water is not all in the same place at the same time.
+A downloaded video file is more like a lake in that it takes up a lot of hard drive space (and it takes a long time to move a lake).
+Streaming video is more like a stream or a river in that the video's data is continuously, rapidly flowing to the user's browser.

-##### The Latest version of [django-sage-streaming](https://django-sage-streaming.readthedocs.io/) documentation
+The Latest version of [django-sage-streaming](https://django-sage-streaming.readthedocs.io/) documentation

 ![SageTeam](https://github.com/sageteam-org/django-sage-painless/blob/develop/docs/images/tag_sage.png?raw=true "SageTeam")